Ddystopia/rfcs/text/0000-local-default-generic-bounds-v2.md

 #![default_generic_bounds(Sized, ?Forget, PartialEq)]
 ```

-The following example demonstrates how the compiler will understand the code. (`PartialEq` is used just for an illustration purposes.
-Probably nobody would ever need to use this with `PartialEq`.
-It may be a good decision to only allow a special set of traits, not arbitrary).
+The following example demonstrates how the compiler will understand the code. `PartialEq` is used just for an illustration purposes.
+In reality, only a special set of traits would be allowed and would grow with new "breaking" traits, like `Forget`. `PartialEq` would not be one of them.

 ```rust
 #![default_generic_bounds(?Forget, PartialEq)]